nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

     <iframe src="/method_comparison.html" width="900" height="600" style="display: block; margin: 0 auto;"></iframe>
 </div>

-These results were generated over a reasonably small subset of 10,000 but should give us a fair idea of the impact the different embedding/compositing method's have on our final result.
+These results were generated over a reasonably small subset of 10,000 but should give us a fair idea of the impact the different embedding/compositing methods have on our final result.
 We've added in some less useful vector methods to give us a wider comparison, such as just embedding the title, or the responsibilities, and simply mirroring the original vector.
-Here we can see that be using a custom weight of our cub-component embedding when creating our CEV,  we can achieve similar distance metrics to the full NER, again while embedding 5 times less data.
+Here we can see that using a custom weight of our cub-component embedding when creating our CEV,  we can achieve similar distance metrics to the full NER, again while embedding 5 times less data.

  While we talk about these metric and methods here as akin to "performance", this is only relative performance to the original method, which is embedding the full job posting.
 So in this case, it would not be fair to draw concrete conclusions about what method is "best" overall, but only to highlight the difference between them and the tradeoff between data efficiency and similarity to the base method.
-This presents itself as a pretty classical optimization problem, and there are more advanced techniques we will explore in the future when we explore this problem more.
+This presents itself as a pretty classical optimization problem, and there are more advanced techniques we will look at in the future.

 ### Further Work

-This has been an interesting introduction for myself when exploring the world of vector databases, embedding models, NER and LLMs, theres still a lot of improvement that can be made to this method, and the VectoredIn project overall.
+This has been an interesting introduction for myself when exploring the world of vector databases, embedding models, NER and LLMs.
+However there's still a lot of improvement that can be made to this method, and the VectoredIn project overall.
 A few of these areas worth considering are:
-- Improving the NER, and changing from spaCy to a finetuned BERT or DistiBERT.
+- Improving the NER, and changing from spaCy to a finetuned BERT or DistilBERT.
 - Optimizing the custom HNSW search algorithm to allow for filtering.
 - Exploring more a robust "ground-truth", apart from comparison to embedding the full listing.
 - Two stage preprocessing, grouping very similar entities together to only embed them once.